richq/scons-android/README.md

 This is the older way of doing things and scons passes the native compilation work off to GNU Make.
 You can use more of the ndk-build features, but at the cost of extra rebuilds and having to maintain both SCons script and Makefiles.

+As the "Legacy" tag suggests, I no longer use this method for my own projects and it may disappear in the future.

 ## Application ABIs